 (Update: In March 2023, the counts described below were dismissed and the men were charged with one misdemeanor count of public official neglecting duty and one count of violating the Open Meeting Act.
-This article remains in its original form.
-It was also updated to correct a spelling of Joe Don Dickey’s name.)
+They pleaded no contest and received sentences deferred through March 6, 2027.
+This article remains in its original form but was also updated to correct a spelling of Joe Don Dickey’s name.)

 Four people associated with Circuit Engineering District 7 have been indicted on embezzlement and conspiracy charges related to a business venture called 7 Oil, which was the subject of a state audit released in 2020.